 Investment firm licensees wishing to vary the scope of their license must obtain the CBB's written approval, before effecting any such change.
-Approval must be sought whenever a licensee wishes to add or cease undertaking a regulated investment service, or to vary a condition imposed on their license.
+Approval must be sought whenever a licensee wishes to add or cease undertaking a regulated investment service, change license category or to vary a condition imposed on their license.